 - Last, warm through, then if using, stir in the spinach and give it a squeeze of lemon.
 Taste for salt.

-I love sharing this vegetable noodle soup with a big salad or grilled cheese.
+I love sharing this veggie noodle soup with a big salad or grilled cheese.
 It’s hearty enough on it’s own too, especially with added spinach.

 A Few Recipe Notes

 - Freezer Friendly?
 Yes Please!
-Vegan and vegetarian noodle soup freezes with ease.
+Veggie noodle soup freezes with ease.
 Allow soup to cool completely, then transfer to a lidded freezer container for longer storage.
 Thaw in the fridge overnight and gently reheat stovetop.